acdh-oeaw/arche-oaipmh/docs/files/metadata/DcMetadata.php.txt

 use acdhOeaw\oai\data\MetadataFormat;

 /**
- * Creates OAI-PMH <metadata> element in Dublin Core format from
+ * Creates OAI-PMH &lt;metadata&gt; element in Dublin Core format from
  * a FedoraResource RDF metadata.
  *
  * Simply takes all Dublin Core elements and their Dublin Core Terms